Melina Perez: Women's Champion (2006–2009)

 In April 2008, Melina, along with then-ally Beth Phoenix, competed at WrestleMania XXIV in a tag team match, defeating Maria and Ashley.
 On the May 5 episode of Raw, Melina unintentionally attacked Phoenix with her boot during a lumberjill match with Mickie James.
 The following week, Phoenix walked out on Melina during a tag match against James and Maria, when Melina accidentally bumped Phoenix off the apron.
-Melina was then attacked by Phoenix during a backstage segment following the match, leading to Melina turning face.
+Melina was then attacked by Phoenix during a backstage segment following the match, leading to Melina turned face.
 On the May 19 episode of Raw, Melina commentated during Beth Phoenix's match against Maria, which Phoenix won, and Melina would afterwards attack Phoenix with her boot before being attacked by Phoenix.
 At the One Night Stand pay-per-view, Melina competed in the first ever women's "I Quit" match against Beth Phoenix, but was unsuccessful.
 The next night on Raw, Melina teamed with former rival Mickie James in a tag team match against Beth Phoenix and Katie Lea in a losing effort.
 On June 23, 2008, Perez suffered a heel injury after falling from the turnbuckles during a tag team match with Mickie James against Natalya and Victoria.

 Melina returned from injury on the November 24 episode of Raw, teaming with former rivals Mickie James and Candice Michelle to defeat Phoenix, Jillian Hall, and Katie Lea Burchill.
 The following week, she made her singles return by defeating Hall.
 Following the match, Melina stated her intentions to take the WWE Women's Championship from Beth Phoenix.
 On December 29, Melina won a six-woman battle royal to become the number one contender for the Championship.
 After the match, Melina and Phoenix engaged in a confrontation over a fan of Phoenix's named Rosa Mendes, who had attacked Melina.
 On January 25, 2009, Melina won her third WWE Women's Championship at the Royal Rumble by defeating Phoenix.
 She retained her championship against Beth Phoenix on February 16 episode of Raw, and again during a dark match at No Way Out.
+On the March 9 episode of Raw, Melina was defeated by WWE Divas Champion Maryse, in a champion vs. champion Lumberjill Match.
+At WrestleMania 25, Melina participated in the "Miss Wrestlemania" Battle Royal, where she was not victorious.